-If needed, you can then use the Precision Finding feature.
+As mentioned, the Apple AirTag uses BlueTooth technology to track.
+If your cat goes missing when wearing the AirTag, you can use the Precision Finding feature.
 If you’re in Bluetooth range of the device and have the Find My app open on your phone, an arrow will appear that is supposed to point you in the direction of your tag.
 It will also display the distance you are from your tag.
 (This feature is only available on iPhone 11 and newer.)

 In addition to Precision Finding, you have the option to play a sound on the AirTag to help you find it.
 It’s pretty faint though, so unless you’re super close by, you probably won’t hear it.
 It could also startle your likely already stressed cat, so I don’t think this feature is all that useful.

 One of the coolest features of the AirTag is “Lost Mode.”
 When Lost Mode is enabled, you will automatically a receive a notification when your AirTag is detected by a device in the Find My Network.
 You can also enter a phone number or email address so if someone else finds your tag, they can use their device to view the Lost Mode message and contact you.

 This function will obviously only work if your cat is in an area where there are other people – so kind of useless if your cat gets lost hiking in the woods somewhere.

 To enable Lost Mode, select your cat’s AirTag in your Find My App, expand the menu, and tap “Enable” under the Lost Mode heading.
 Click through and follow the onscreen instructions.

 Can you use the Apple AirTag for cats?